 Area Guide

-Once the residence of a high-level official, this mid-17th century garden was constructed on reclaimed land from the bay and was later gifted to the Kishu-Tokugawa family.
+The garden was formerly the residence of Tadatomo Okubo, a high-level official of the Tokugawa Shogunate, and later gifted to the Kishu-Tokugawa family.
 In the early 1920s, the gardens were donated to Tokyo City and opened to the public the following year after being restored.

 Get directions on Google Maps